Published on Brock University (http://www.brocku.ca)

 NOTE: The Niagara Regional Police may take up to 4 - 6 weeks to process police checks.

-The HWPS will require you to bring a letter from our office to the police station stating why you require a police check with vulnerable sector screening and which school board you are hoping to use for the placement.
+These police services will require you to bring a letter from our office to the police station stating why you require a police check with vulnerable sector screening and which school board you are hoping to use for the placement.
 Please contact Mona Lavoie (firstname.lastname@example.org) to request this letter.
-You must indicate whether you are planning to complete your placement within the District School Board of Niagara, the Niagara Catholic School Board, Hamilton-Wentworth District School Board or Hamilton-Wentworth Catholic District School Board or other, if applicable.
+NOTE: Within the email you must indicate which course it is for, which school board you are hoping to complete your placement in and whether the placement will be in an elementary or secondary school.
 You will then be sent an electronic copy of the letter which you will need to take with you to the police station to begin the application process.
-The above-noted process applies to students who are residents of Hamilton, Stoney Creek, Dundas, Ancaster, Binbrook, Glanbrook and Flamborough.

 Ontario Provincial Police (OPP)